 Review your Marketing Plan

-The three month review is an ideal time to read and update the marketing plan.
-It might only be a paragraph here or a bullet point there, but as the plan is not working, or new information comes to hand this is taken into account.
+A three month review is an ideal time to read and update the marketing plan.
+It might only be a paragraph here or a bullet point there, but if the plan is not working, or new information comes to hand this is taken into account.